the-teachingRSE-project/competencies/competencies.md

 This section outlines how the RSE competencies could be reflected at all academic levels.
 It is important to note that this section does not reflect the current state of academic training and research institutions.
 Instead, it summarises the discussions with and between workshop participants at different levels of academic progression on what they would have liked to learn at an earlier stage or know before starting their current position.
-While individuals already work at implementing some of these changes and teaching these skills it has not yet reached a systemic level.
+While individuals already work at implementing some of these changes and teaching these skills, it has not yet reached a systemic level.

 The text is organised along the academic progression path (bachelor's degree, master's degree, PhD, Postdoc, PI/Professor).
 Since each level is based on the previous levels we presume that the skills and competencies at each level also encompass those of the previous levels.